nebulastream/nebulastream/docs/design/20241011_source_redesign.md

 Moreover, the `BufferManager` should receive the information it needs to facilitate fairness and maximum efficiency by making it aware of sources and their requirements.
 In particular, it needs to take care of flow control and speed differences between different sources to ensure that a) buffering is possible under high load of a particular source while b) facilitating fairness such that each source receives a single buffer at a time to make progress for queries that depend on that source.
 In addition, the `BufferManager` should be extended to expose an asynchronous interface for sources to use.
-Our goal is to get rid of blocking operations within I/O threads wherever possible.
+Our goal is to get rid of blocking operations within source threads wherever possible.
 We propose simple policies and provide a PoC implementation to showcase this.

 The following three goals are additional goals that do not address specific problems in the current implementation, but are still important with respect to usability and maintainability.

 The implementation of new sources should be as easy as possible by providing a small, concise interface that should closely match the current interface.
 Sources will still be able to setup (open resources), fill a raw byte buffer, and close resources again.
+This complements with the [removal of parsing from the sources](https://github.com/nebulastream/nebulastream-public/pull/492).
-After the redesign, a source should be easy to digest and contain only the state necessary to manage the connection to an external system/device **(G3, simplicity and decomposition**).
+A single source should be easy to digest and contain only the state necessary to manage the connection to an external system/device **(G3, simplicity and decomposition**).

 The implementation should conform to the past effort of refactoring the [description and construction of sources](https://github.com/nebulastream/nebulastream-public/blob/main/docs/design/20240702_sources_and_sinks.md).
 We want this redesign to not impact the construction of sources at all, we aim to only redesign the execution model.